Dogberry

 Dogberry is a character created by William Shakespeare for his play Much Ado About Nothing.
-He is described by The Nuttall Encyclopædia as a "self-satisfied night constable" with an inflated view of his own importance as the leader of a group of comically bumbling police watchmen.
-Dogberry is notable for his numerous malapropisms, which sometimes are referred to as "dogberryisms" or "dogberrys" after him.
-The Dogberry character was created for William Kempe, who played comic roles in Shakespeare's theatre company the Lord Chamberlain's Men.
+The Nuttall Encyclopædia describes him as a "self-satisfied night constable" with an inflated view of his own importance as the leader of a group of comically bumbling watchmen.
+Dogberry is notable for his numerous malapropisms, sometimes called "dogberryisms" or "dogberrys".
+The character was created for William Kempe, who played comic roles in Shakespeare's theatre company the Lord Chamberlain's Men.

 In the play

-In the play, Dogberry is the chief of the citizen-police in Messina.
+In the play, Dogberry is the chief of Messina's citizen-police.
 He is first seen instructing his constables on their duties.
 He tells them that it is perfectly fine to sleep on duty, and that if they see a thief, they should not touch him, to avoid becoming defiled by association with crime.

-During their watch the constables overhear a conversation between two characters, Boraccio and Conrade, one of whom has been part of Don John's plot to discredit Hero.
-They misunderstand the conversation and arrest the two on the spot for acts of "treason" because they called the Prince's brother Don John a villain.
+During their watch, the constables overhear a conversation between two characters, Boraccio and Conrade, one of whom is part of Don John's plot to discredit Hero.
+They misunderstand the conversation and arrest the two on the spot for acts of "treason" because they called Don John a villain.

-They are brought before the governor Leonato, who is at a loss to understand Dogberry's nonsensical description of the supposed crimes, but allows Dogberry to examine them.
+They are brought before the governor Leonato, who is at a loss to understand Dogberry's nonsensical description of the alleged crimes, but allows Dogberry to examine them.
 His absurd pseudo-legal rhetoric confuses matters even more, but when the Prince arrives at the truth about Don John, the plot is revealed and the arrested man confesses.
 Dogberry is rewarded for his diligence and leaves.

 Comic persona

-As is usual in Shakespearean comedy, and Renaissance comedy generally, he is a figure of comic incompetence.
-The humour of Dogberry's character is his frequent use of malapropism, a product of his pretentiousness, as he attempts to use sophisticated terminology with disastrous results.
-The name of the character is the Elizabethan common name for the fruit of the common dogwood (Cornus sanguine), considered lowly and inferior to other edible berries.
+As is usual in Shakespearean comedy, and Renaissance comedy generally, Dogberry is a figure of comic incompetence.
+There is humour in his frequent use of malapropism, a product of his pretentiousness, as he attempts to use sophisticated terminology with disastrous results.
+The character's name is the Elizabethan common name for the fruit of the common dogwood (Cornus sanguine), considered lowly and inferior to other edible berries.
 Shakespeare appears to be poking mild fun at the amateur police forces of his day, in which respectable citizens spent a fixed number of nights per year fulfilling an obligation to protect the public peace, a job for which they were, by and large, unqualified.

-Dogberry and his crew, however, are also given a thematic function, for it is they who (accidentally) uncover the plot of Don John and begin the process of restoration that leads to the play's happy conclusion.
+But Dogberry and his crew are also given a thematic function, as they (accidentally) uncover Don John's plot and begin the process of restoration that leads to the play's happy conclusion.
 In that sense, Dogberry's comic ineptitude is made to serve the sense of a providential force overseeing the fortunate restoration of social and emotional order.

 In addition to frequent malapropism, Dogberry provides the list of charges as a numbered list out of order comprising redundant items: